prio-data/views_pipeline/documentation/ADRs/020_log_files_and_realtime_alerts.md

 [026_log_files_for_input_data](/documentation/ADRs/026_log_files_for_input_data.md)

 ## Decision
 We will implement a real-time alert and notification system that distributes alerts through designated channels — Slack, Email, Prefect, and Weights & Biases (W&B).
-Alerts will be targeted to specific audiences such as Infrastructure teams, Model Development & Deployment (MD&D) teams, Outreach teams, and individuals responsible for monthly runs.
-This targeted approach ensures that each alert reaches the appropriate stakeholders promptly, in turn facilitating efficient and effective issue resolution.
+To ensure clear communication and streamlined response, dedicated Slack channels will be set up for different log levels, with critical alerts (e.g., ERROR and CRITICAL) prioritized to prevent bottlenecks in high-stakes processes.
+Alerts will also be targeted to specific audiences, including Infrastructure teams, Model Development & Deployment (MD&D) teams, Outreach teams, and individuals responsible for monthly runs.

+This targeted and structured approach ensures each alert reaches the appropriate stakeholders promptly, enabling efficient and effective issue resolution aligned with best MLOps practices.

 ## Overview
 Alert channels:
-- Slack
+- Slack (dedicated channels)
 - Email
 - Prefect
 - Weights & Biases (W&B)